The biggest, most remote ultra event you’ve never heard of.

 “We decided that we had to create a race on the remotest archipelago in the world.
 It has everything for an amazing stage race – tough and varied terrain, beauty, the world’s tallest and largest mountains, the world’s most active volcano, and 11 of the world’s 13 climate zones.” — Mauna to Mauna

-6 stages will unfold over 7 days, that’ll see competitors battle against unpredictable weather conditions, 250km of stark terrain and a total ascent of 16,742ft — all with just a tent for shelter!
+6 stages unfold over 7 days, that see competitors battle against unpredictable weather conditions, 250km of stark terrain and a total ascent of 16,742ft.
+All with just a tent for shelter.

 This is a self-supported event which takes runners from the foothills of Mauna Loa, right the way to Mauna Kea (the world’s tallest mountain from base to peak).